opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 ## Section 2: Obtaining a fine-tuned transformer

-To understand the fine-tuned solution, we first need to explore the pre-trained solution along with its strengths and limitations.
-Our pre-trained solution consists of a state-of-the-art neural retriever model combined with BM25.
+To understand the fine-tuned solution, we first need to explore the pretrained solution along with its strengths and limitations.
+Our pretrained solution consists of a state-of-the-art neural retriever model combined with BM25.
 We experimentally compared different ways of combining the neural retriever model with BM25 to produce the best results.

 A neural retriever model first creates a vector index of all the documents in the corpus and then at run time conducts a search using a k-NN query.
 The model has been trained to map relevant documents close to each other and irrelevant documents farther apart by reading the labeled `(query, passage)` pairs.
 Recall that in a zero-shot regime, training data is different from the test datasets.
 [TAS-B](https://huggingface.co/sentence-transformers/msmarco-distilbert-base-tas-b)  is a popular state-of-the-art model that is trained on the [MS Marco](https://huggingface.co/datasets/ms_marco) dataset; it has been shown to have non-trivial zero-shot performance [2].
 It uses the [DistilBert](https://huggingface.co/docs/transformers/model_doc/distilbert) checkpoint and has 66 million parameters and an embedding dimension of 768.

 There are other models, such as [MPNet](https://huggingface.co/docs/transformers/model_doc/mpnet), that show equivalent or better performance.
 These models are trained on a lot of data, which includes some of the test datasets, so it is difficult to benchmark them in terms of zero-shot performance.

 Note that one of the reasons we work in the zero-shot regime is that we often do not have access to supervised data from the domain of choice.
 To be precise, we have passages from the domain of choice but do not have access to queries or `(query, relevant passage)` pairs.
 If such data existed, the ideal solution would have been to use it to fine-tune a transformer model.
-A fine-tuned transformer would certainly perform better than a pre-trained transformer [2].
+A fine-tuned transformer would certainly perform better than a pretrained transformer [2].

 However, in the absence of domain-specific data, we can leverage the power of large language models (LLMs) to create artificial queries when given a passage.
 In the rest of this section, we discuss generating synthetic queries and using them to obtain a model fine-tuned to your corpus.
-As shown in the preceding table, fine-tuned models perform better than pre-trained models.
+As shown in the preceding table, fine-tuned models perform better than pretrained models.

 Creating a fine-tuned model consists of three steps: